NelsonMN/NelsonMN/README.md

 # Hi there 👋🏻,

-🔭 I’m currently working on a React Shopping Cart App!
+🔭 I’m currently working on a React Chat-App!

-🌱 I’m currently learning how to configure Firebase
+🌱 I’m currently learning back-end development!

 📫 Reach out and connect with me on LinkedIn: https://www.linkedin.com/in/nelsonmieszkalski/